 If your competition continues to sell lower, then your hand is forced to sell at the same price or risk losing the sale every time.
 It’s a harsh reality of selling on Amazon that sellers must consider.

 Over the past few years, Amazon and its sellers have dealt with the problem of counterfeits.
 It’s perceived that Amazon isn’t doing enough to stop the issue either.
 In some cases, counterfeit items can even be sent in lieu of your own authentic products because of commingled inventory.
 Due to it, notable brands such as Birkenstock and Nike have refused to do business with Amazon.
-Counterfeits can be a considerable problem in how they affect consumer trust and brand image.
+Counterfeits can be a considerable problem because they affect customer trust and brand image.

 While Amazon presents a quicker way to sell online, your opportunity can be limited by risks like these above.
 Instead, merchants realize that the real opportunity lies in investing in your own branded website.

 Use Amazon to Complement Your Own Web Store